0x000001/dockerfiles/openssh_alpine/readme.md

 todo

-- [ ] alpine docker with ssh && pass and key to login
+- [x] alpine docker with ssh && login with passwd (a simple way)
+- [ ] how to login with key in a simple way?